Skip to Main Content

 • To constrain institutional publishing costs

-• To futureproof against any future loss of UKRI Open Access Block Grant (OABG)
+• To futureproof against any future loss of the UKRI Open Access Block Grant

-• To continue to allow immediate open access publishing for UEA authors if it is not possible for the UK HEI sector to agree on Read and Publish deals with publishers in future negotiations.
+• To continue to allow immediate open access publishing for UEA authors if it is not possible for the UK HEI sector to negotiate deals with publishers that cover open access costs.

 The aim is to enable immediate, unrestricted dissemination of knowledge within the research community and beyond.